Explore Internships and Jobs!

 - With help from the Co-op Coordinator, you can be placed in an appropriate business or industry and earn college credit while gaining practical knowledge at the same time.

 - You and your employer/supervisor complete a learning agreement containing learning objectives that you should meet or progress towards during your internship or other work experience.

-- Co-op is designed to enhance your learning and apply practical skills and learned theories to work related duties in your field of study.
+- Co-op is designed to enhance your learning and apply practical skills and learned theories to your work duties.

 - Contact the Cooperative Education Coordinator to discuss your interests, availability and major

 - Look on the Co-op web page for a list of current internship opportunities

 - Research organizations where you may have an interest in interning